LackOfMorals/lackofmorals.github.io/_posts/2024-10-31-query-api-tx.md

 # Explicit transactions with Neo4j Query API on Aura

-When we launched the Query API for Neo4j, it executed a Cypher statement as implicit transaction.
-This is where the Query API took care of the transaction handling.
-We always intended providing the ability for users of the API to control the lifecycle of the transaction - create, commit, rollback - within which Cypher statements are executed.
-This is referred to as an Explicit Transaction.
+When we launched the Query API for Neo4j, it executed Cypher statements within an implicit transaction, automatically handling transaction management.
+However, we always intended to give users more control over transaction lifecycles—enabling them to explicitly create, commit, or rollback transactions in which Cypher statements are executed.
+In Neo4j this approach is known as an Explicit Transaction.

-Over the last few months, we've been working hard ( I say we - I've just drank tea and ate biscuits , the engineers have done all of the hard work ) to add support for Explicit Transactions to the Query API and I'm pleased to say that this will be available soon.
+Over the past few months, we've been working hard (well, the engineers have—I've just been enjoying tea and biscuits) to add support for Explicit Transactions to the Query API.
+I'm excited to announce that this feature will be available soon.

-You use explicit transactions to group together related queries which work together to achieve a single logical database operation.
-For example, adding a new movie, actors and directors can be seen as a single logical operation.
+Explicit transactions allow you to group related queries together, treating them as a single logical operation.
+For example, adding a new movie along with its actors and directors can be managed as one cohesive operation.

-As Neo4j is ACID compliant, queries within a transaction will either be executed as a whole or not at all: you cannot get a part of the transaction succeed and another fail.
+Since Neo4j is ACID-compliant, all queries within a transaction are executed as a unit: they either all succeed or none do.
+This ensures consistency and prevents partial updates.

-You should also be aware that , once created, a transaction does not exist forever.
-There's time limit of 30 seconds before it expires.

 Query API uses the same workflow as for any other transaction with Neo4j